nfdi4objects/n4o-graph-importer/README.md

 #### POST /terminology/:id/load

 Load received terminology data into the triple store.
+If the terminology is SKOS format (possibly converted from JSKOS) and the terminology has title and language information, a configuration file `skosmos.ttl` to be used for [Skosmos](https://skosmos.org/) is also generated in the stage are of the terminology.

 #### GET /terminology/:id/load

 Get latest load log of a terminology.

 #### POST /terminology/:id/remove